Super KLife Extension

 ♦ Daily Value not established

-Other Ingredients: medium chain triglycerides, gelatin, glycerin, olive oil, beeswax, purified water, carob.
+Other Ingredients: gelatin, glycerin, extra virgin olive oil, beeswax, purified water, carob colour.
+Contains soybeans